axell-brendow/computer-architecture-iii/README.md

 # computer-architecture-iii
-Repository for my discipline of Computer Architecture III
+Repository for the discipline of Computer Architecture III